cs-intro-reichman/hw05-Yitzhak851/README.md

 # Homework 5 Submission

-Welcome to Homework 5!
-This repository contains the skeleton code for your Game of Life assignment.
-Please follow the instructions below to complete and submit your assignment.

-## Reading the Assignment Instructions
+## Assignment Instructions
 1. Before starting, make sure to read the full description and instructions for this assignment.
 You can find the detailed guidelines in a supported PDF file available on Moodle.

-## Cloning the Repository
-1. Clone this repository to your local machine.
-Use the GitHub Classroom link provided to you.
-2. For a detailed guide on how to clone a repository, watch the instructional video available on Moodle.

 ## Working on the Assignment
 1. Open the file `GameOfLife.java` in your preferred Java development environment.